 These days, visitors admire the incredible vistas over the region for its sense of grandeur and scale rather than seeing it as an obstacle.

-Here are our top 7 ways to see the best the Blue Mountains National Park has to offer:
+Here are our top 7 ways to see the best the Blue Mountains National Park has to offer.

 1. Echo Point

-This is by far and away the best vantage point to see the biggest draw card of the Blue Mountains – the Three Sisters rock formation.
+Easily the best vantage point to see the biggest draw card of the Blue Mountains – the Three Sisters rock formation.

 He meant to turn them back when it was safe again, but he was killed and so there they stand to this day, Meenhi, Wimlah and Gunnedoo – the Three Sisters.

 Round the base of the Three Sisters is one of the more popular bush walks you can do in the mountains.
 It’s an easy-to-medium walk and only takes about 1 ½ hours.